-- The Northeast Gallery — the most intact, with legible bas-reliefs depicting the Churning of the Ocean of Milk
+- The northeast gallery — the most intact, with legible bas-reliefs depicting the Churning of the Ocean of Milk

-- The Central Mandapa — at the heart of the temple, the collapsed towers create an extraordinary chaos of stones
+- The central mandapa — at the heart of the temple, the collapsed towers create an extraordinary chaos of stones

-- The Southwest Library — a building still partially standing, covered in vegetation, accessible via a walkway
+- The southwest library — a building still partially standing, covered in vegetation, accessible via a walkway

-- The Outer Moats — partially filled with water during the rainy season, featuring water lilies
+- The outer moats — during the rainy season, partially filled with water, featuring water lilies

 1h15 to 1h30 by van